 Half round gutters are typically shallower than traditional K-style or ogee gutter designs.
 If your gutters service a large roof, consider 6 inch half rounds instead of the more common 5 inch style.

-Half round gutters are just as likely to clog with debris as any other gutter would, so of course gutter guards are necessary if you never want to clean your gutters again.
+Half round gutters are just as likely to clog with debris as any other gutter would, so of course gutter guards are necessary if you never want to clean your half round gutters again.
 The biggest obstacle becomes the options you have for half round gutter guards and how good they are at keeping out all debris like pine needles or shingle grit.

 Many options get ruled out because they’re designed to fit one style of gutter—the K-style.
 Gutter guards that rely on clipping over the back edge of the gutter guard won’t find a standard place to clip the guard nor will the distance across the gutter’s open area be the same as a K-style gutter.

 There are guards that rely on sitting on the gutter hanger.
 Ask the gutter guard company if their system is installed this way.
 Most half round gutters don’t have internal hangers for them to rest on.